AlchlcDvl/RoleIconRecolors/README.md

 # Pack Creation

-- Step 1: In the main menu, go to `Mod Actions` and click on the `Download Vanilla Icons`.
+- Step 1: Navigate to the mod menu for Icon Packs.
+Find the `Download Recommended Icon Packs` and change its value to `Vanilla`.
 Wait a while as the mod downloads the required icons.
 When the download is over, it should open a file explorer window.
-Close the game.
+Exit the menu.
 - Step 2: Create a folder and name it something you want your icon pack to be.
-- Step 3: Start the game again and select your icon pack in the `Selected Icon Pack` drop down setting.
-Close the game.
+- Step 3: Navigate to the mod menu again and select your icon pack in the `Selected Icon Pack` drop down setting.
 - Step 4: Go back to your file explorer and enter the folder for your icon pack.
+There should be some folders made for you.
-- Step 5: Read the [folders](#folders) section and create the folder you need for your icons.
+- Step 5: Read the [folders](#folders) section.
 - Step 6: Create your icon using a 256x256 image canvas (you can also do so by making it edit a vanilla icon and just delete the vanilla icon later if needed).
-- Step 7: Place your image in the required folder and rename it as per the [image rules](#image-rules).
+- Step 7: Place your image in the required folder and name the image as per the [image rules](#image-rules) section.
-- Step 8: Open the game.
-- Step 9: Your icon pack should load on game start up, changing the value of `Selected Icon Pack` will make it load the new pack's icons.
-Beware, when changing icons, there will be a lag spike as it loads everything.
-Note: Mentions will not load unless you restart the game.
+- Step 8: Change the value of `Selected Icon Pack` to `Vanilla` and then reselect your icon pack.
+Beware, there will be a lag spike as it loads everything.
+Note: Mentions may not load unless you restart the game.

 -----------------------